cemvarol/Upload-N-Create/Instructions.md

         1. Tick **Generalize**
         1. Select **Shutdown**
 1. Wait Until Shut Down
-1. Run the command below to convert the 2012R2 dynamically expanding disk
+1. Run the command below on the **Host Computer** to convert the 2012R2 dynamically expanding disk to fixed disk
     ```Powershell
     cd \
     cd vms